Bari - Patras

 Ferries to Greece

-The Bari to Patras ferry route is provided by 0 operators and is available for booking all year round.
-The ferry crossing from Bari to Patras takes approximately 16 hours 30 minutes on ferries servicing this route.
-The Bari to Patras ferry sails in approximately 16 hours 30 minutes.
+The Bari to Patras ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Bari to Patras takes approximately 17 hours on ferries servicing this route.
+The ferry duration for the Bari to Patras ferry can range between 16 hours 30 minutes and 17 hours depending on the operator that you decide to travel with.

 There are around 7 weekly sailings from Bari to Patras.

-The fastest ferry from Bari to Patras is with in 16 hours 30 minutes.
+The fastest ferry from Bari to Patras is with Anek Superfast in 16 hours 30 minutes.

 There are overnight ferries from Bari to Patras.
 The first overnight ferry leaves the port of Bari at 13:30 and arrives in Bari at 06:00.